 Teachers look at available curriculum calendars to determine educational plans for their classroom.
 They are able to pick from an assortment of lesson plans and instructional resources, and choose which ones best fit their teaching style, while making sure all standards are mastered.
 Beyond Textbooks

-Into Reading/Into Literature (K-8)
+Into Reading/Into Literature (Grades K-8)

-This is a Houghton Mifflin Harcourt reading, writing, English Language Arts (ELA) curriculum.
+This is a highly rated and reviewed Houghton Mifflin Harcourt reading, writing, English Language Arts (ELA) curriculum.
+Read the review here: